![]() |

 different evidence and witnesses, this could easily be a case about a

 child with a different disability or a different legal issue.
-(DVD, 2 hours, $19.95) Accommodations Manual: How to Select, Administer, and Evaluate Use of Accommodations for Instruction and Assessment of Students with Disabilities. (pdf format) Developed by the Council of Chief State School Officers (CCSSO) State Collaborative on Assessment and Student Standards Assessing Special Education Students.
-The Accommodations Manual presents a five-step process for individualized educational program (IEP) teams, 504 plan committees, general and special education teachers, administrators, and district-level assessment staff to use in the selection, administration, and evaluation of the effectiveness of the use of instructional and assessment accommodations by students with disabilities.
+(DVD, 2 hours, $19.95) Accommodations Manual: How to Select, Administer, and Evaluate Use of Accommodations for Instruction and Assessment of Students with Disabilities. (in html) Developed by the Council of Chief State School Officers (CCSSO) State Collaborative on Assessment and Student Standards Assessing Special Education Students.
+The Accommodations Manual presents a five-step process for individualized educational program teams, 504 plan committees, general and special education teachers, administrators, and district-level assessment staff to use in the selection, administration, and evaluation of the effectiveness of the use of instructional and assessment accommodations by students with disabilities.
 The guidance in the manual pertains to students with disabilities who participate in large-scale assessments and the instruction they receive.
-Word Format A Guide to the Individualized Education Program published by the U. S. Department of Education.
+A Guide to the Individualized Education Program published by the U. S. Department of Education.
 Learn how to write IEPs that improve teaching, learning, and educational results.
 Article includes contents of the IEP; IEP team members; writing the IEP; placement decisions; implementing the IEP; revising and revising the IEP; resolving disagreements about the IEP; sample IEP form, information and resources, the federal regulations for IEPs, and guidance about IEPs.
-Download Designing Individualized Education Program (IEP) Transition Plans from ERIC Clearinghouse on Disabilities and Gifted Education.
+Download PDF Designing Individualized Education Program (IEP) Transition Plans from ERIC Clearinghouse on Disabilities and Gifted Education.
 The Individuals with Disabilities Education Act (IDEA) requires schools to prepare students with disabilities for employment and independent living.
 Transition planning that involves students and their families leads to post-school success and independence.
 Article describes how to design quality IEP transition plans.
 Download Questions and Answers On Individualized Education Programs (IEPs), Evaluations, and Reevaluations from US Department of Education, Building the Legacy of IDEA 2004.
 The responses presented in this document generally are informal guidance representing the interpretation of the Department of the applicable statutory or regulatory requirements in the context of the specific facts presented and are not legally binding.
-Building the Legacy.
-A Training Curriculum on IDEA 2004 from the National Dissemination Center for Children with Disabilities (NICHCY).
-More Topics Last Revised: 04/27/08
+Developing Your Child's IEP.
+Learn about IDEA 2004 and the steps to writing an IEP from the Center for Parent Information and Resources (CPIR).
+More Topics Last Revised: 10/18/21

 |